Cell Phone Plan Calculator (Total Cost)

 3. Monthly Bill: This includes your data usage, call minutes, text messages, and sometimes the cost of the phone itself.

-With these three pieces of information, you can use the following formula to calculate the total cost:
+With these three pieces of information, use the following formula:

 Where: